-Anyone who has ever visited Poland, had a Polish friend or acquaintance, or even known someone whose grandmother was Polish has heard of pierogi.
+Anyone who has ever visited Poland, had a Polish friend or acquaintance or even known someone whose grandmother was Polish has heard of pierogi.
 Pierogi are one of the most famous Polish dishes to ever exist, and virtually everyone worldwide treats the word as a synonym of Polish cuisine as a whole.
-And rightfully so—traditional pierogi are both delicious and filling, and there are many different kind to choose from, so everyone can find the pierogi that suit their tastes.
+And rightfully so—traditional pierogi are both delicious and filling, and there are many different kinds to choose from, so everyone can find the pierogi that suit their tastes.
 From simple, potato and cheese-stuffed pierogi to pierogi stuffed with rare wild mushrooms or salmon, to sweet and tangy plum pierogi, this dish offers something to all.
 This is why pierogi are more than deserving of their own little holiday, the perfect day for you to enjoy the many varied flavors this dish has to offer.

 The History of Pierogi Day

 Pierogi have been around since the days of the Polish-Lithuanian Commonwealth, a dualistic European state that existed from the 16th to the 18th centuries.
 It is important to remember that in those times, an enormous amount of work needed to be done physically in fields, forests, etc., and there were no machines to do it like there are today.
 Because of this, high-calorie foods such as carbohydrate-rich pierogi were very popular.
 Relatively cheap and easy to make, pierogi quickly became one of the most popular dishes of the Polish-Lithuanian Commomnwealth.